ssliwinski07/Flutter-SWAPI/README.md

    Using BLoC/Cubit for state management (modules/state/lib -> cubit).
 Created modules to group cubits (modules/state/lib -> cubit -> modules) and CubitFactory (modules/state/lib -> cubit -> factory -> cubit_factory.dart) as a container for modules.
 Thanks to that, maintaining app state could be easier and cleaner, especially when app complexity grows.
 CubitFactory is a singleton (same as cubit modules).
 Lazy initialization has been implemented on modules, so they are initialized only when needed.

    Simple http requests logging is available.

+   After successful login, auth token is saved in shared preferences -> see `AuthCubit` class (modules/state/lib/cubit/cubits/auth/auth_cubit.dart).
+If endpoint is not in public list, token will be added to the request header -> see `RequestInterceptor` class (modules/core/lib/networking/interceptors/request_interceptor.dart).
+Generally, SWAPI has public endpoints, so token is not required.
+Saving and passing token was only made for the purpose of this app.

    Running project with FVM: